CSDGroup/aisegcell/README.md

 use `Anaconda Powershell Prompt`.
 An introductory tutorial on how to use `git` and GitHub can be found [here](https://www.w3schools.com/git/default.asp?remote=github).

 1) We recommend using a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/).
 [Here](https://testdriven.io/blog/python-environments/)
 is a list of different python virtual environment tools.
-E.g. create a new `conda` environment.
-Open your command line application and
+Open your command line application and create a (e.g. `conda`) virtual environment

     ```bash
     conda create -n cellseg python=3.8